Britney Spears Pulls Down Her Tracksuit Bottoms Displaying Obscene Bikini Line Selfie On Twitter

 Over the past years, Britney Spears has always been known to wear scant and sexy outfits, be it onstage or at home.
 Currently, she is busy doing rehearsals for her Piece of Me show, which will be held at The AXIS auditorium located in the Planet Hollywood Resort & Casino in Las Vegas, Nevada.

-The Pop Legend teased her fans as she posted a video of her rehearsals last week.
+The pop legend teased her fans as she posted a video of her rehearsals last week.
 Her new costumes are more daring, more risqué, and more fabulous than before.
 In the video, she was wearing one of her costumes: a black two-piece lingerie-inspired design with sheer front and side panels showing off her gorgeous body.

 New outfit, classic song ????
 See you tonight!! #PieceOfMe